Precautions To Take Care By Heart Patients in Winter Season

 The main risk factor is the body’s physiological mechanism – In the human body, we have an autonomic nervous system out of which one component is a sympathetic nervous system whose activation increases in winter and narrows our blood vessels, and this narrowing is called vasoconstriction.
 This also leads to an increase in the blood pressure of the body.

 The blood supply is limited by vasoconstriction and the heart has to work a bit harder to pump more blood to regulate body temperature.
 Owing to freezing winds in the winter, it is hard to manage the body temperature and easily lose heat, contributing to heart muscle injury.
+Best Hospital in Hyderabad for Heart diseases.

 - Keep body warm